 Also a combination of charge attacks set up so that Warrior or Rogue Hawke chains his/her way through literally dozens of Mooks, dealing one-hit-kills left and right.

-Bethany becomes a magical Lightning Bruiser later in the game, as she gains the Force Mage specialization.
-There is nothing more satisfying than pulling twenty templars into a tight vortex and then raining fire upon them.
+Bethany becomes a magical Lightning Bruiser later in the game, as she gains the Force Mage specialization, allowing her to put twenty baddies into a tight vortex and then raining fire upon them.

-Put a two-handed warrior Hawke in a party with Fenris.
-Watch the body parts fly.
+Put a two-handed warrior Hawke in a party with Fenris, then watch the body count rise.

 Dual-wielding rogue Hawke and Fenris also make a pretty sweet Battle Couple as well (or a role-inverted Adventure Duo if Silly!Hawke).
-There are a lot of daggers with Messy Kills, and sometimes you'll get one anyway without the perk.
+There's a lot of daggers with Messy Kills, and sometimes you'll get one anyway without the perk.

 Emeric the templar deserves a nod for doggedly pursuing his investigation of a serial killer operating in Kirkwall.
-Sure, he was mistaken about Gascard Dupuis' guilt, but he correctly surmised that Gascard was connected to the murders.
-Emeric continues his investigation even after the city guards and his fellow templars dismiss his suspicions and he recieves a reprimand from Meredith.
-It even cost him his life.
+Sure, he was mistaken about Gascard's guilt, but he correctly surmised that Gascard was connected to the murders.
+Emeric continues his investigation even after the city guards and his fellow templars dismiss his suspicions.

 Emeric: Women are dying out there and no one's doing anything.